ibm-cloud-docs/virtual-servers/vsi_index.md

 |[Dedicated virtual server](/docs/virtual-servers?topic=virtual-servers-dedicated-virtual-servers)      | IBM-managed, single-tenancy virtual server deployments            |
 {: caption="Table 1.
 Deployment options" caption-side="top"}

+{{site.data.keyword.BluVirtServers}} are powered by Citrix Hypervisor.
+As with most hypervisors, guest additions help maintain a stable and properly working computing environment. {{site.data.keyword.cloud}} uses the information from guest additions to make informed decisions about routine server maintenance.
+Without the required guest additions, your virtual servers might miss critical maintenance updates, which can disrupt maintenance for your virtual server.
+To make sure that virtual servers operate properly, don't disable or remove the default guest additions that are installed on {{site.data.keyword.cloud}}-supplied images.
+If you are brining your own image to {{site.data.keyword.BluVirtServers}}, you need to install the associated guest images.
+For more information about installing guest additions, see [Preparing and importing images](/docs/image-templates?topic=image-templates-preparing-and-importing-images).
+{:important}

 ## Provisioning a virtual server
 {: #provisioning-a-virtual-server-getting-started}